wolfSSL/wolfTPM/README.md

 	* No external dependencies.
 	* Compact code size and minimal memory use.
 * Examples for the Raspberry Pi and STM32 with CubeMX.
-* Includes demo code for the most commonly used API’s.
+* Includes example code for most TPM2 native API’s.
 * Includes wrappers for Key Generation, RSA encrypt/decrypt, ECC sign/verify and ECDH.
-* Testing done using the Infineon OPTIGA SLB9670 module.
+* Testing done using the Infineon OPTIGA SLB9670 module and LetsTrust TPM for Raspberry Pi.

 ## TPM 2.0 Overview